Posted: by Allison

 With most tech support businesses come the risk of chargebacks and fraudulent charges.
 That’s why tech support payment processing is an important part of your startup, but we’ll get to that in a bit.

 Unfortunately, chargebacks, merchant services fraud, and fraudulent charges are all very real risks that you will likely have to deal with in your tech support business.
 These risks also deem malware removal startups to be high risk, meaning that many payment processors will refuse your business.

 To mitigate the aftereffects of chargebacks and fraudulent charges, establish an account with high risk payment processors.
-Part of their job is to ensure there is a screening software that will alert you of a chargeback or fraudulent charge before the bank gets involved.
+Part of their job is to ensure there is a chargeback protection screening software that will alert you of a chargeback or fraudulent charge before the bank gets involved.
 This way, you won’t jeopardize your relationship with the bank.

 Benefits of a High Risk Payment Processor

 Finding a high risk payment processor is the next step in establishing your malware removal startup.
 You’ll want a reputable payment processor that accepts businesses that are high risk and in the tech support industry.